uffe/awesome-react-components/readme.md

 <em>Allow the user to browse different views by selecting a tab.

-I basically want the same thing than browser tabs for my react app.
+I basically want the same thing than browser tabs but for my React app.

-What react tab libraries are there?</em>
+What React libraries are there to achieve that?</em>

  - [react-tabs](https://github.com/reactjs/react-tabs) - React tabs component.
  - [react-simpletabs](https://github.com/pedronauck/react-simpletabs) - Just a simple tabs component built with React.
  - [react-tabtab](https://github.com/ctxhou/react-tabtab) - React, tabs.
  - [react-swipeable-views](https://github.com/oliviertassinari/react-swipeable-views) - A React component for swipeable views.
+ - [react-swipe-views](https://github.com/damusnet/react-swipe-views) - A React Component for binded Tabs and Swipeable Views.
+ - [react-swipe-views](https://github.com/damusnet/react-swipe-views) - A React Component for binded Tabs and Swipeable Views.